Watson-Personal-Assistant/developer/_content/audio_custom/audio_authentication.md

 | `host` (mandatory)  | The URL of the audio gateway.
 The URL is `wa-audio-gateway.mybluemix.net`.
 Note: Do not include the protocol prefix, for example, `https://`
 | `userID` (mandatory)  | The user ID or client ID of the sender.
 The ID is restricted to alphanumeric, hyphen and underscore characters.
 | `skillset`  (mandatory) | The skillset to be used by the audio client, for example, industry.
-| `tenantID`  (mandatory for multiple tenants) | The ID of the tentant you want to communicate with.
-Optional parameter if you only have one tentant configured; mandatory if you have multiple tenants.

 For all parameters, see [Configuration properties]({{site.baseurl}}/audio_custom/interface).